 US Youth Soccer Presentation on Goal Post Safety

-Massachusetts Youth Soccer recommends use of these guidelines regarding the installation, use, and storage of soccer goals by all of its members.
-As advocates for the healthy development of children, we need to be concerned with soccer goal post safety.
+Massachusetts Youth Soccer recommends use of these guidelines regarding the installation, use and storage of soccer goals by all of its members.
+As advocates for the healthy development of children, we need to be concerned with the soccer goal post safety.
 Massachusetts Youth Soccer urges all of its organizations to review their policies and procedures and to implement and enforce a program of goal post safety.

 SOCCER GOAL INJURIES AND DEATHS

 According to the U.S. Consumer Product Safety Commission (CPSC), most soccer goal post related deaths and injuries involved either unsecured or homemade goals.
 Injuries frequently occurred during horseplay such as climbing on the goal or attempting to do chin-ups, thereby tipping the goal over.
 All goals, whether homemade or manufactured, should be properly secured to the ground to avoid injuries or deaths associated with tip-over.

 There are several different ways to properly anchor soccer goals.
 The number and type of anchors used will depend on factors such as soil type and goal weight.
 Anchor types include: